 Q4: Describe how you have taken advantage of a significant educational opportunity or worked to overcome an educational barrier you have faced.
 (250-350 words) edit 3

 My dad has always told me that the single most important skill I need to have was public speaking.
-As a child, I didn’t understand why.
-But when I started high school, I realized how public speaking played an important role in a goal I wanted to achieve: influencing and educating other people.
+I didn’t understand why, until high school.
+I realized how public speaking played an important role in a goal I wanted to achieve: influencing and educating other people.

 Public speaking has never come to me naturally.
-It was something I feared during class presentations and projects.
 I was always scared of what other people think of me and was unable to think about what to say.
 I would often stutter and mumble my words.
 But, as grade 11 came, I was given the chance to participate in Harvard Model Congress Asia (HMCA) and Model United Nations (MUN).
 I decided to take this chance and overcome my fear.

 I started big with HMCA.
 It was held in Japan and had students from 10 different countries participating.
 To be chosen as school representative, I had to go through a rigorous selection process.
 We went through 2 interviews — both being with teacher representatives for HMCA.
 They asked us to prepare a one minute long speech on gun control and each assigned us a country to represent.
 With the amount I researched, I passed.